Santa Teresa is a small beach town situated on the southern tip of Costa Rica’s Nicoya Peninsula.

 Private rooms in hostels start at around $40 per night.
-Whilst prices for private rooms in a hotel start from $70, and go all the way up to $350 per night!
+Meanwhile, prices for private rooms in a hotel start from $70 and go all the way up to $350 per night!

 Santa Teresa is a place for connections, and La Posada is the place to do that.
 It’s inevitable that you’ll meet some amazing people here.
 Whether it’s whilst swimming in the pool, having a game of snooker, or just making the most of the chill out spaces.